mmiranda222/.statsuite/content/using-dlm/edit-structure/data-structure-wizard-example.md

 ---

 ### Agency Schemes and their Agencies
-Agency Scheme is a flat list of Agencies (OECD directorates) that can be used to define owners of individual SDMX artefacts.
+Agency Scheme is a flat list of Agencies (e.g. directorates) that can be used to define owners of individual SDMX artefacts.
 Agency Scheme is a specific case of an Item Scheme.

 ![dsw agency](/dotstatsuite-documentation/images/dsw-agency1.png)